Saber1Y/Life-Ledger/contracts/README.md

 - **On-chain Access Control**: Patients can grant or revoke access to their medical data.
 - **IPFS-based Storage**: Records are stored off-chain using IPFS/Filecoin (via Web3.Storage) and referenced by CID.
 - **Key-Based Record Mapping**: Records are stored and retrieved using hashed keys for secure access.
-- **EVM-Compatible Deployment**: Deployed using Foundry on Etheruem Sepolia Testnet.
+- **EVM-Compatible Deployment**: Deployed using Foundry on Base Mainnet.
 - **Scalable & Open**: Modular architecture that supports adding more roles (AI agents, orgs, etc).

 ---

 ## 🧱 Smart Contracts

-- `AccessControlManager.sol`:
+- `ControlManger.sol`:
   Manages which providers or agents have access to a patient’s records.
 Built with a nested mapping structure.

 - `RecordRegistory.sol`:
   Stores IPFS CIDs representing patient medical records.
-Supports multiple records per patient with potential for hashed key mapping.
+Supports multiple records per patient.

 ---